A Level Politics

 Component 3: Government of the USA.

 The election of Donald Trump as President of the United States shocked the world.
-Why did people vote for ‘the Donald’.
-Will he build a wall?
-Will Trump ‘drain the swamp’
+Why did people vote for ‘the Donald’?
+Why did he build a wall?
+What will be the legacy of the storming of the Capitol?
+How much of ‘Trumpism’ will Biden undo?
+Will he meet his promises in the first 100 days?

-People say this makes Trump the most powerful man in the World.
-Learn how the American constitution severely limits.
+People say this makes the President the most powerful man in the world.
+Learn how the American constitution severely limits the power of the executive.

 You will be examined at the end of the two year course with three 2 hour examinations.